davideriboli/Deep-Art/README.md

 This repository collects the best tools I find around.

 A lot of the content is added in the form of GitHub submodules.
-My repository is released under an MIT license, but the submodules may have different licenses.
+My repository is released under a MIT license, but the submodules may have different licenses.